Stephen has tasted the earth from the depths of his soul,

 The beast that is fibromyalgia came in the night, crept into my muscles and bones, reminding me that I am alive, and hoping that I would wish I was not.
 I think depression sent him..
 I think it was revenge.
 But I do not fight him… I know he wants that.
 He wants me to fight to get back what once I was.
 But what I was is not something I covet.
 Fighting would be handing depression a key back into my world… But my world has altered.

-I will live in this world.
+And so through all odds… I live in this world.

 Stephen also wrote several published reviews in ‘Retro Gamer’ magazine, remembering the innocent past of the 1980s, but now concentrates on writing fiction under his married name